I can’t believe this is my third coffee review!

 - Espresso Bourbon

-The Custom Barrel-Aged Coffee Box is a great option to start with for the barrel aged coffee blends.
+The Custom Barrel-Aged Coffee Box is a great option to start with for the barrel-aged coffee blends.
 You get to pick two barrel-aged flavors from their five different options.

 All of the bourbon barrels and rye whiskey barrels Oak & Bond sources are out of Kentucky.
 Scotch whiskey barrels are sourced from Scotland.
 And, wine barrels are sourced from Napa, California.

-Before we get into what I thought about the barrel aged coffee, I want to touch on their standard ground coffee.
+Before we get into what I thought about the barrel-aged coffee, I want to touch on their standard ground coffee.

 Both the Guatemala Finca Buena Esperanza Blend and the Session Blend were good, easy drinkable blends.
 They had a great taste, that honestly wasn’t anything special, but it was good coffee.

-Between the two, I preferred the Session Blend which is a medium coffee roast with notes of milk chocolate, grapefruit, and brown sugar.
+I’d drink either blend again, but between the two, I preferred the Session Blend which is a medium coffee roast with notes of milk chocolate, grapefruit, and brown sugar.

-The Guatemala Finca Buena Esperanza, was also a medium coffee roast and had notes of rich chocolate, sweet honey, apricot, and caramel.
+The Guatemala Finca Buena Esperanza was also a medium coffee roast and had notes of rich chocolate, sweet honey, apricot, and caramel.

 This coffee was some of the best, most unique flavors I’ve had in a long time.